Contentify/Contentify/readme.md

 ### Get the developer version

-Clone this repository (`3.0-dev` branch) via git.
-Via console, switch to the Contentify directory and run `php composer.phar install`.
+Clone this repository via git and swithc to the `3.0-dev` branch.
+Via console, go to the Contentify directory and run `php composer.phar install`.
 Then follow the instructions in the [wiki](https://github.com/Contentify/Contentify/wiki/Installation).

 ### Update